-Herzing University offers several degree pathways in paralegal and legal assisting, including an online paralegal program and on-campus programs in Atlanta and New Orleans.
+Herzing University offers several degree pathways in paralegal and legal assisting, including an online paralegal program and an on-campus program in Atlanta.
 These programs prepare you with the skills and knowledge you’ll need to succeed in the field.
 Earning your degree opens up opportunities for legal work in areas such as bankruptcy, copyrighting, criminal law, labor law, and more.

 Ready to take the first step to become a paralegal or legal assistant?
 Learn more about Herzing’s paralegal/legal assisting degree pathway.